AechPro/rocket-league-gym-sim/README.md

 A version of RLGym for use with the RocketSim simulator.

 ## FOREWORD
-This repository is a TEMPORARY STOP-GAP to use RocketSim while RLGym 2.0 is in development.
+This project is a TEMPORARY STOP-GAP to use RocketSim while RLGym 2.0 is in development.
 I provide no guarantees that it is bug-free or that I will not make breaking changes to this project in the future.

 Installing this project requires you to build Python bindings from a separate project, and acquire assets from a copy of the game you own with another project.
 I will not walk you through this process.
 The necessary links and basic instructions are listed below.
 If you cannot follow those, don't bother me.